Medical Alert Systems: A Christmas Gift or a Lump of Coal?

 Christmas is a time of gift-giving.
-So is it a good time to give your aging father or mother a medical alert system?
+So is it a good time to give your aging father or mother a medical alert watch?
 It all depends on how you give the gift.
 Give it too bluntly and you might find yourself with a fight on your hands.

 Picture it: You’re a 75-year old man who is in generally good health and lives independently.
 You don’t need a retirement home.
 Those are for old people.
 It’s Christmas morning and your kids have a present for you.
 What is it?
 A watch?
 A wallet?
 Let’s see…